 - 1. Complete the first degree as certified by the Registrar. - 2.
 Declare a new program of study after the first degree has been certified as completed by the Registrar. - 3.
-Earn an additional 30 semester hours in residence in the declared program (see residency credit). - 4.
-Earn a minimum of 12 semester hours (beyond the previously earned degree) in the major field.

-- 5. File an Intent to Graduate form through Student Self-Service in Trojan Web Express in accordance with the published deadlines. - 6.
-Meet all current requirements for the second or subsequent degree. - A course may be used to satisfy only one requirement.
+Earn an additional 30 semester hours in residence in the declared program (see residency credit). - Earn a minimum of 12 semester hours (beyond the previously earned degree) in the major field. - File a Graduation Application through Student Self-Service in Trojan Web Express in accordance with the published deadlines. - 6.
+Meet all current requirements for the second or subsequent degree. - 7.
+A course may be used to satisfy only one requirement.
 For example, if the same course is required for both the major and minor selected, it may be used to satisfy only one of those requirements.
-An additional course or courses must be completed to satisfy the remaining requirement.
+An additional course or courses must be completed to satisfy the remaining requirement. - Only one degree with be conferred on a student for any term/semester.